 Cultural Landscapes of the Irish Coast

 Originally funded by Ireland Council members John and Mary Beth Tynan, with continued funding by the Keough-Naughton Institute and other University entities, this field project integrates graduate and undergraduate student education and training into an international, multi-institutional, multi-disciplinary research program.
 The project combines archaeological survey and excavation with paleoenvironmental, historical, archival, linguistic and photographic research to study topics related to changing rural and coastal lifeways.
-Based in Clifden and Inishbofin, researchers on this project have focused on two major tasks: documenting the expansion of Christianity of the early medieval period (around the 6-12th centuries) and understanding changing ways of life before, during and after the Irish famine (19th and 20th centuries).
+Based on Inishbofin, researchers on this project have focused on two major tasks: documenting the expansion of Christianity of the early medieval period (around the 6-12th centuries) and understanding changing ways of life before, during and after the Irish famine (19th and 20th centuries).

 Participants made major advancements in understanding the foundation of early medieval churches, oratories for prayer, the carving of slab crosses on stone, and the use of early 9-10th century Irish writing in medieval Irish Latin.
 While still under study, these examples of early Irish writing represent the first time such materials have been found be researchers in 20 years.
 In 2012, the team uncovered new evidence for long-abandoned and buried houses on Inishark.
 Excavations uncovered the remains of a large sod wall house dating to around 1862, where excavators recovered numerous plates and bowls imported from Scotland, bottles from Dublin, and jars and vessels from London and other locations.
 These objects provide rich and vibrant insights into life on the island of Inishark just after the Famine.